umarbinzahid/person_detection_sipeed_bl808/README.md

     ```

 ### Compiling
 Open the downloaded "person_detection_m1sdock" folder in vs-code.
-Press `Ctrl+Shift+B` and it will a prompt to build tasks "Build Non-Vectorized Person Detection" and "Build Vectorized Person Detection".
-Select the required projetc to compile and it should start building it.
+Press `Ctrl+Shift+B` and it will a prompt to build tasks "person_detection_non_rvv" and "person_detection_rvv".
+Select the required project to compile and it should start building it.

-Alternatively, you can open terminal in root of repository and execute `bash build.sh {folder name}` where `{folder name}` can be "person_detection_non_rvv" and "person_detection_rvv" and this should start compiling the example.
-If everything is followed then it will compile successfully.
+Alternatively, you can open terminal in root of repository and execute `./build.sh {folder name}` where `{folder name}` can be "person_detection_non_rvv" and "person_detection_rvv" and this should start compiling the example.
+If everything is followed then it will compile successfully. (execute `chmod +x build.sh` command, if "permission denined" error occurs.
+It is one time operation only)

 ### Flashing
 When compilation is done.
 The ouput binary file will be generated in `build_out` folder in root of repository folder.